 Maundy Thursday is when the Church recalls the final meal of Jesus with his friends, and by recalling it we draw to the heart of Holy Week.
 To re-enact these events is to engage in the deepest form of Christian formation, not simply to observe but to become fully identified with the one who washes feet and gives himself fully to God’s will.
 This takes place at Oakham at 7.30pm.

 Good Friday is the most solemn day of Christian devotion.
 The services focus on the towering significance of the Cross in the life of the believer.
-The service at Oakham starts at 12 noon, when the liturgy is sung, and is followed by two hours of addresses, hymns and meditations, finishing at 3:00pm.
+The service at Oakham starts at 12 noon, when the liturgy is sung, and is followed by two hours of addresses, hymns and meditations, led by the Bishop of Peterborough, finishing at 3.00pm.

 Holy Saturday – it should be remembered that this is not Easter Saturday, but rather a day of solemn abandonment when Jesus lies dead in the tomb.
 No services are provided and the Church prepares herself for the joyous celebration of Easter morning.

-Easter Day starts with the Dawn Service, with the Easter Vigil and First Communion of Easter at Braunston at 5:30am.
+Easter Day starts with the Dawn Service, with the Easter Vigil and First Communion of Easter at Ashwell at 5:15am.